 Peace of Mind costs $24.99/month and works on iPhone, Android, Mac, Windows, Chrome, and Edge.
 One subscription covers all your devices.

 Yes.
 This is where most filters fail, and where Peace of Mind is strongest.
+Unlike DNS-level filters that can only block or allow entire domains, Peace of Mind scans the actual content on these mixed-content platforms.

 Instagram: Safe Mode blocks Explore and Reels.
 DM control lets you block all DMs or whitelist specific contacts.
 Profile browsing is monitored.